 Two points will be given for services located within two miles of the site.
 Distance will be measured by odometer from the automobile entrance of the proposed project site to the closest automobile entrance to the parking lot of the applicable service.
 Duplicate services will not be eligible for additional points.
 Points will only be given for the services listed below.

-Grocery Store Pharmacy or Drug Store Convenience Store
+Grocery Store

-Bank or Credit Union Public Transportation
+Bank or Credit Union

 Hospital or Doctor Office